WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-02-07-speaking-about-keda-at-the-basta-conference.md

 description: I am excited to travel to Germany and speak at the BASTA! conference in Frankfurt about KEDA.
 ---

-There is light at the end of the tunnel with the pandemic and therefore in-person conferences and international travel is coming back.
+There is light at the end of the tunnel with the pandemic and therefore in person conferences and international travel is coming back.
 I am excited to travel to Germany and speak at the BASTA! conference in Frankfurt about KEDA.

 You can join the session in-person, or remote to learn more about KEDA.
 If you can't make it to the conference but still want to learn more about KEDA, see [KEDA - Kubernetes Event-driven Autoscaling](/keda-kubernetes-event-driven-autoscaling)